 While I was waiting for a prescription to be filled at my local pharmacy today, I read this quote on a greeting card from Lin Yutang: “If you can spend a perfectly useless afternoon in a perfectly useless manner, you have learned how to live.”

 I love this.
-I write about productivity and about the importance of making the most of your time, but the idea of quality “nothing” time is just as crucial as productive time.
+I’m big on making the most of my time, but the idea of quality “nothing” time is just as crucial.
 In fact, I think the two go together.
-When you work hard, relaxing is all the more enjoyable.
+When I work hard, relaxing is sweet.

 As I’ve gotten older, I’ve grown to appreciate truly quality down time.
 I don’t do this perfectly, but I’ve learned it really is so important to STOP.
 To just relax.
 To just be.
 To not always produce.

-But of all people, we need to go out of our way for some quality down time.
 If we don’t, we burn out, plain and simple.
-And if we burn out, anything from the trivial to the serious could happen — the house could really go by the wayside, making it that much harder to clean in the end.
-Or much worse, we could end up risking our health.
-At the very least, our home stops being a haven, both for us and for everyone who lives with us.
+And if we burn out, anything from the trivial to the serious could happen—the house could really go by the wayside, making it that much harder to clean.
+Or, we could end up risking our health.
+At the very least, our home stops being a place of rest, and our work stops being something we love.

-The key is, our downtime needs to be quality – and by that, I mean unproductive.
+The key to downtime is quality—and by that, I mean unproductive.
 I mean, it needs to be truly downtime.
-Sure, you can happen to get something done when you’re resting.
-But the goal of your downtime shouldn’t be productivity, because your wheels will continue to spin when they should be getting serviced.
+The goal of your downtime shouldn’t be to get something done, because your wheels will continue to spin when they should be getting serviced.

 It takes effort to make your down time worth the time it takes.
 Here are a few ways to make it more purposeful.

 1. Schedule it in.

 Sounds counterintuitive, I know, but if you’re like me, you’ll work-work-work right through any well-intentioned down time.
 Before you know it, your down time was “catch up” time instead.